 In the terminal window, install the Rollup dependencies with this command:

 in the project root directory to tell Rollup how to process the application.

 The cookbook configuration file looks like this.

-It tells Rollup that the app entry point is
+This config file tells Rollup that the app entry point is

 dest attribute tells Rollup to create a bundle called